Bars vs. Pubs: The Differences and Secrets

 FAQs

-What is the main difference between bars vs. pubs?
+What’s the main difference between bars vs. pubs?

-Are bars and pubs both open late?
+Are bars and pubs open late?

-Do bars and pubs both have live entertainment?
+Do bars and pubs have live entertainment?

 Are bars and pubs only for adults?